chadchouGitHub/Capstone_NLP/MileStone_Report.md

 (Most of the R code will not show up in this report, but you can find them in my github account. )

 # Data Collection
+Three text files are collected from twitter, news, and blogs.
+This data are download from Coursera Capston website.
+In this report, I use English data set.

 # Data Preview